hwdsl2/docker-ipsec-vpn-server/README.md

 Status: Image is up to date for hwdsl2/ipsec-vpn-server:latest
 ```

 Otherwise, it will download the latest version.
-To update your Docker container, first write down all your [VPN login details](#retrieve-vpn-login-details).
+To update your Docker container, first note your [VPN login details](#retrieve-vpn-login-details).
 Then remove the Docker container with `docker rm -f ipsec-vpn-server`.
 Finally, re-create it using instructions from [How to use this image](#how-to-use-this-image).

 ## Configure and use IKEv2 VPN